-Alexis Anderson-Reed is the Executive Director of State Voices.
+Alexis Anderson-Reed is the Chief Executive Officer of State Voices.

 Alexis has been an activist since she was a college student.
 Driven by the disparities in educational opportunity she encountered growing up in Wisconsin, she co-founded Youth Reclaiming Our Communities (Youth ROC), mobilizing students across the state to press for education finance reform.
 Since then, she hasn’t stopped working toward a vision of a more inclusive and more equitable society.
 She has dedicated her career to community organizing, coalition building, public policy, and strategic planning, exemplified by her work on issues of racial and gender equity and the politics of power and privilege.